-5. Now the United States has finally decided to fulfill its obligation to servicemembers, their families, and civilians who resided at the base during the period in which the water was contaminated.
+5. Now the United States is making efforts to fulfill its obligation to the servicemembers and their families who resided at the base and the civilian employees who worked at the base, during the period in which the water was contaminated.
 Section 804(b) of the Act establishes a simple cause of action permitting individuals who were harmed by the contaminated water at Camp Lejeune over the relevant period of time to obtain relief in this Court.
-Specifically, "[a]n individual . . . who resided, worked, or was otherwise exposed (including in utero exposure) for not less than 30 days during the period beginning on August 1, 1953, and ending on December 31, 1987, to water at Camp Lejeune, North Carolina, that was supplied by, or on behalf of, the United States may bring an action in the United States District Court for the Eastern District of North Carolina to obtain appropriate relief for harm that was caused by exposure to the water at Camp Lejeune."
+Specifically, "[a]n individual ... who resided, worked, or was otherwise exposed (including in utero exposure) for not less than 30 days during the period beginning on August 1, 1953, and ending on December 31, 1987, to water at Camp Lejeune, North Carolina, that was supplied by, or on behalf of, the United States may bring an action in the United States District Court for the Eastern District of North Carolina to obtain appropriate relief for harm that was caused by exposure to the water at Camp Lejeune."
 Id.
 To meet the burden of proof, a plaintiff need only "produce evidence showing that the relationship between exposure to the water at Camp Lejeune and the harm is . . . sufficient to conclude that a causal relationship is at least as likely as not."
 Section 804(c)(2) of the Act.